niksy/delay-image/README.md

 ###### success

 Type: `Function`
-Returns: ( [Images in viewport] )
+Returns: ( [All lazyloaded images | Images in viewport] )

+If called with lazyload method, callback will execute after all images have been loaded.
-Callback to execute if there are images inside viewport and after those images have been loaded.
+If called with postpone method, callback will execute if there are images inside viewport and after those images have been loaded.

 ###### start

 Type: `Function`
-Returns: ( [Images in viewport] )
+Returns: ( [All lazyloaded images | Images in viewport] )

+If called with lazyload method, callback will execute before all images have been loaded.
-Callback to execute if there are images inside viewport and before those image have been loaded.
+If called with postpone method, callback will execute if there are images inside viewport and before those images have been loaded.

-#### success

-Type: `Function`
-Returns: ( [Images in viewport] )

-Callback to execute if there are images inside viewport.

 ### Global options